GenieTim/genieblog.ch/source/_posts_en/2021/2021-09-07-more-pipefy-enhancing-posts.md

 - Edit E-Mail templates in your favourite HTML editor
 - Automatically generate a sort-of documentation of your pipes
 - Remove duplicate entries from a Pipefy database
+- Move a field from one phase to another (incl. values)